 The photo here shows John in costume and on the set of How I Won The War.

 When John returned home from Spain he recorded a series of “Strawberry Fields” demos at his studio in Kenwood, his Surrey mansion.
 On these mid-November 1966 recordings he experimented with various guitar, vocal, Mellotron and organ overdubs.
 The sample here is highlights edited down from John’s 17 minute tape (presumably recorded over several days).
 Portions of this same tape were edited into an officially released composite on Anthology 2.

 He also tinkered with backwards recording and created tape loops that were later edited into the coda of the final mix of “Strawberry Fields Forever”

 November 1966 – Abbey Road Studios, London, UK

-The Beatles next worked on “Strawberry Fields” on November 28th, recording takes 2-4 with a new arrangement distinguished by Paul’s now famous Mellotron intro, the key changed from C major to A major and all the hallmarks we now know from the first minute of the released version (a revamped form, Ringo’s expert drum fills, John’s guitar fingerpicking, George’s Mellotron morse-code-like figures, etc).
+The Beatles next worked on “Strawberry Fields” on November 28th, recording takes 2, 3 and 4 with a new arrangement distinguished by Paul’s now famous Mellotron intro, the key changed from C major to A major and all the hallmarks we now know from the first minute of the released version (a revamped form, Ringo’s expert drum fills, John’s guitar fingerpicking, George’s Mellotron morse-code-like figures, etc).
 This version was perfected the next day, November 29th, on take 7.
 The sample below splices together highlights from take 2 and take 3 to give a sense of the progression of the work accomplished at Abbey Road on November 28th.